Great Eppleton Wind Farm

-Great Eppleton Wind Farm is a wind farm near Hetton-le-Hole, England.
+Great Eppleton Wind Farm is a wind farm near Great Eppleton, Tyne and Wear, England.
 It is owned and operated by E.ON UK.
 Constructed in 1997, it was notable for originally consisting of twin-bladed turbines, as most wind turbines have three blades.
 On 29 September, E.ON announced it would replace these with four new REpower MM92 turbines giving a nameplate capacity of 8.2 MW.